Alwin-Lin/mle-star-Bootcamp/README.md

 changing hiring landscape (Anthropic FDE postings, Google allowing AI in interviews).

-The emotional beat on slides 7–8 ("18 seconds" → "sit with this") is the point of the whole session.
-If a TA rushes past it, the lesson collapses into "cool LLM trick."
-The TA guide flags this explicitly.

 The Benchmarker milestone itself (TLE-aware feedback) is the hands-on portion.
 The key engineering idea: **the feedback you send the LLM must differ by failure type** — a TLE message ("correct but slow") is different from a WA message